Juksuu/MatchUp/README.md

 ## Installation
 * Install Metamod (https://cs2.poggu.me/metamod/installation/)
 * Install MatchUp
+    * Releases page should contain a package that has everything, just move the contents to `cs2/game/csgo` folder
     * Verify the installation by typing `css_plugins list` and you should see MatchUp listed there.

 ## Features